TeamEpoch/sol/README.md

-# SolR: Sol, Rewritten
+# Sol: Rewritten
 ## A fast, portable vector library for C and Nim.

-SolR is a rewrite of Sol that improves the power, portability, and ease of development for an overall more robust library.
+Sol is a vector library for C aiming to make performant, simple, and portable SIMD-accelerated code esier to write.

 ## Comparison